marten-seemann/internet-drafts/draft-marx-qlog-event-definitions-quic-h3.md

     latest_rtt?:number, // in ms or us, depending on the overarching qlog's configuration rtt_variance?:number, // in ms or us, depending on the overarching qlog's configuration

-    max_ack_delay?:number, // in ms or us, depending on the overarching qlog's configuration pto_count?:number,
+    pto_count?:number,

     // Congestion control, Appendix B.2.